pixeldothorse/pixeldothorse/docs/quickstart.md

 ## Host Machine Setup

-In order to run horseville, your machine must have: TODO: minimum requirements
+In order to run Pixel.Horse, your machine must have: TODO: minimum requirements

 and the following installed: